 Each member should recognize that honesty, truth, and Instruction For Authors revision : November 2018 Vol. 40, No. 4, Dec 2018 www.jlmqa.org accuracy are essential for ensuring the reliability of research results and comply with the following in all research activities.

-Experiments conducted on human subjects should be performed according to the Declaration of Helsinki (http://www.wma.net/e/policy/b3.html adopted in 1964,amended in 2004) and comply with Korea’s Good ClinicalPractice.
+Experiments conducted on human subjects should be performed according to the Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinkiethical-principles-for-medical-research-involving-humansubjects/; adopted in 1964, amended in 2013) and comply with Korea’s Good ClinicalPractice.
 The authors must demonstrate that the research ethics committee or institutional review board (IRB) of their institution approved the study.
 If necessary, the patient or guardian should be fully informed of the purpose, background, and methods of the study, as well as the potential mental and physical risks during research, and provide their signed informed consent.Identifying information, including names, hospital numbers, and photographs, should not be disclosed.
 In the case of animal experiments, the author should describe the experimental procedures, such as raising and using experimental animals.
 The author should also state that they obtained approval from the research ethics committee of the institution where the experiment was performed and that they had not violated the regulations of the Research Ethics Committee or National Institutes ofHealth Guide for the Care and Use of Laboratory Animals (1996, Institute of Laboratory Animal Resources,Committee on National Research Council, National Academic Press, http://www.nap.edu/readingroom/ books/labrats/index.html).

 The author should keep the original experimental data used for the manuscript for at least one year from the time of publication and present them at the request of the Editorial Committee.
 Research publication ethics not specified in this guideline adhere to the Publication Ethics Guidelines of the Korean Association of Medical Journal Editors.